Animals of Eastern Namibia: Which Ones Will You Meet

 What to Bring?

-Shoes: Comfortable closed shoes.
+Footwear: Comfortable closed shoes.

-Hat and sunglasses: The sun is strong!
+Hat and Sunglasses: The sun is strong!

 Sunscreen: High factor.

-Insect repellent: Particularly important for the evening.
+Insect Repellent: Especially important for the evening.

-Binoculars: Essential for viewing animals from a distance.
+Binoculars: Essential for viewing distant animals.

-Camera: With spare batteries and memory cards.
+Camera: With extra batteries and memory cards.

-Reusable water bottle: Hydration is key.
+Reusable Water Bottle: Hydration is key.

-Small backpack: For day trips.
+Small Backpack: For day trips.

-Power adapter: Namibia uses type D and M plugs.
+Power Adapter: Namibia uses type D and M plugs.

-Important Tips for Safari
+Important Safari Tips

 Frequently Asked Questions